MoeraOrg/moeraorg.github.io/overview/node.md

 The REST API is the gateway to all features of the node.
 It allows authenticating, reading and posting public and private content, changing settings, getting notifications, and so on.
-The REST API must be open, standardized and well-documented, anybody must be able to use and implement it in any software.
+The REST API must be open, standardized and well-documented; anybody must be able to use and implement it in any software.

 Web clients and mobile clients use REST API for all operations.
-Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines, etc. also use it.
+Automated operations, like backups, reposts from other social networks, data migration, specialized Moera search engines, etc., also use it.
-REST API is also used for internode communication - receiving [notifications][1], fetching new posts for the [newsfeed][2] etc.
+REST API is also used for internode communication — receiving [notifications][1], fetching new posts for the [newsfeed][2], etc.

-Node REST API may be implemented (fully or partially) by any existing website, making its content available for reading and commenting with Moera client, for reposting to other nodes in Moera network, for adding to the newsfeed etc. The site becomes part of the social network without the need to copy every post, to have comments in different places and to hire a separate person to maintain this.
-It is possible to distribute a Moera REST API implementation as a plugin for popular content management systems (WordPress, Joomla etc.), so any site using a CMS may be converted to Moera node in one click.
+Node REST API may be implemented (fully or partially) by any existing website, making its content available for reading and commenting with a Moera client, for reposting to other nodes in the Moera network, for adding to the newsfeed, etc. The site becomes part of the social network without the need to copy every post, to have comments in different places and to hire a separate person to maintain this.
+It is possible to distribute a Moera REST API implementation as a plugin for popular content management systems (WordPress, Joomla, etc.), so any site using a CMS may be converted to Moera node in one click.

 ##### \* \* \*